ZoneMinder/zmeventnotification/README.md

 - [Brickbats](#brickbats)

 <!-- /TOC -->

+## Breaking changes - version 1.0 onwards
+version 1.0 moves configuration to a separate `zmeventnotification.ini` file that makes it easier to re-configure.
+If you are already a user of previous versions and want to migrate to 1.0, please make sure you copy `zmeventnotification.ini` to `/etc`.
+You will need to re-configure the params to your liking in the ini file.

+If you are installing `zmeventnotification` for the first time, just read the [How do I install it?](#how-do-i-install-it) section.

 ## Breaking changes - version 0.95 onwards
 If you are an existing user, version 0.95 has breaking changes as follows: